This page describes how to define the coverage of your search engine using a TSV file or XML annotations file.

 As time passes, new pages on your site will eventually get crawled and included in the main Google index.
 This frees up your on-demand indexing quota so you can submit new pages.

-The following table lists the limits for annotations files that are uploaded to Custom Search and annotations files that are hosted on your website:
+The following table lists the limits for annotations files that are uploaded to Custom Search:

 Note: Follow the limits closely; if you exceed them, your search engine might not show results.

 |Number of files||As many files as you need, so long as you do not exceed the global annotations limit (5,000)|